 A recent study of fibromyalgia sufferers discovered that all had small intestinal bacterial overgrowth.
 The severity of their fibromyalgia correlated with the degree of bacterial overgrowth.
 We now know that most irritable bowel syndrome is also caused by bacterial overgrowth in the small intestine.
 So, is it possible that bacterial overgrowth causes both irritable bowel syndrome and fibromyalgia?

 As well as changes to bowel function, bacterial overgrowth also changes the sensitivity of nerves supplying the gut wall.
 It is believed that toxins produced by bacteria can cause hypersensitivity of these nerves.
-This leads to increased perception of pain in the abdomen.
+This leads to an increased perception of pain in the abdomen.
 Such as is experienced with irritable bowel syndrome.

 One theory is that in fibromyalgia, gut bacteria toxins may cause generalised hypersensitivity.
 With increased sensitivity to pain in the muscle fibres, leading to tender, sore muscles.

 Restoring a healthy gut function could be key to eliminating the underlying causes of fibromyalgia.
 Medicinal herbs, dietary changes and or lifestyle changes are a great way to improve gut health.

 If you liked this post you might also like:

 Are you happy with your current irritable bowel syndrome treatment?